-MATH 300 Numerical Methods
+MATH 300 Numerical Methods 3 hours.

-3 hours.
 Offered 2007-08.
 A study of numerical solutions of mathematical problems, including nonlinear equations, systems of linear equations, polynomial approximations, root finding, integration, and differential equations.
 Computer programs are written to solve these problems.
 (Identical to CSIS 300.)
 Prerequisites: MATH 202 Calculus II and either CSIS 201 Introduction to Computer Science I or ENGR 152 Engineering Principles II.

-MATH 301 Calculus III
+MATH 301 Calculus III 3 hours.

-3 hours.
 This course is an extension of MATH 201 and 202 Calculus I and II to functions of more than one variable.
 Topics include vectors, vector-valued functions, partial derivatives, and multiple integration.

-Prerequisite: MATH 202 Calculus II

-MATH 310 Differential Equations

-3 hours.
-A study of the theory, methods of solution, and applications of ordinary differential equations.
-Methods include series solutions and LaPlace transforms.
+Prerequisite: MATH 202 Calculus II.
+MATH 310 Differential Equations with Linear Algebra 4 hours.
+A study of the theory, methods of solution, and applications of ordinary differential equations and the techniques of linear algebra necessary to accomplish that study.
 Prerequisite: MATH 301 Calculus III.

-Prerequisite: MATH 202 Calculus II.

-MATH 320 Linear Algebra

-3 hours.
-Offered 2006-07.
+MATH 320 Linear Algebra 3 hours.
+Offered 2008-09.
 A study of matrices and their properties and application, linear transformations, and vector spaces.

-MATH 331 Probability
+Prerequisites: MATH 310 Differential Equations with Linear Algebra.
+MATH 331 Probability 3 hours.

-3 hours.
 Offered 2007-08.
 A study of sample spaces, combinatorial methods, discrete and continuous distributions, moment-generating functions, and the central limit theorem.
 Prerequisite: MATH 301 Calculus III.

-MATH 332 Mathematical Statistics
+MATH 332 Mathematical Statistics 3 hours.

-3 hours.
 Offered 2007-08.
 A study of statistical methods - including estimators, confidence intervals, tests of statistical hypotheses, and correlation analyses - from a theoretical point of view, including applications.
 Prerequisite: MATH 331 Probability.